David-Honisch/LC2Navigator2024/LC2Navigator2024/readme.md

 ## What is "LC2Navigator" app?

-It is a News Links Grabbing and local AI system based on NodeJS Javascript SQLite.
+It is a UI Database redirecting IO, News, Links, Grabbing, Container Orchistration, Building OS Software and local AI system based on Electron, Apache Cordova, NodeJS Javascript SQLite and Maven.

 Different technologies used and supported java, rust, python and many more.
 Uses and supports Maven 3.9x, Gradle, NSIS, WI...